 At the Intensive Outpatient level of care, each client is required to attend group programming for 3 hours a day, 3 days a week, in addition to a 1-hour one-on-one session with their therapist.
 IOP is also ideal for someone who has not been through the residential program but has obligations that permit them from attending day-long programming.

-One of the benefits of Intensive Outpatient treatment is the flexible living opportunity for clients.
+One of the benefits of our Tennessee Intensive Outpatient Program (IOP) is the flexible living opportunity for clients.
 This enables clients who wish to live at home and complete IOP that opportunity, while also offering them the option to reside in a sober, structured, and safe community residence.

 Since many clients are from out of state, a large portion of IOP attendees also live together in community residences – also referred to as Supported Recovery Residences.
 Even for those who may live close by, it is customary for clients to live in supervised, off-campus community housing, which requires higher levels of accountability while also helping them to integrate into a new sober environment.